2020/21 Academic Year

 Find out more about how ARU are keeping our campuses Covid secure.

-We have been working hard to finalise our return to face-to-face tuition, supported by online technologies, in line with Public Health England guidelines.
+We returned to to face-to-face tuition in mid-September, supported by online technologies, in line with Public Health England guidelines.

 While studying on campus in the autumn may be a little different to what you may have originally anticipated, we know how important it is to be part of a learning community with other students and staff, so we are committed to providing an excellent learning environment for all our students, despite the current challenges.
 As the health and well being of our students and staff is our absolute priority, we wanted to outline just some of the measures we are implementing on campus for the new academic year:

 Creating a COVID-19 Secure environment

 In line with Government, Public Health England and Universities UK guidance, we are putting social distancing measures in place throughout the University and are doing everything practical to manage the risk of transmission, including:

 - Introducing one-way systems in campus buildings wherever possible

 - Increasing cleaning regimes of the campus and our buildings

 - Providing hand sanitizer stations around campus for your use

 - Restructuring the timetable to stagger break times, to prevent crowds from forming outside teaching spaces